-Sydney’s climate is quite pleasant.
+Sydney’s climate is generally quite pleasant.
 Summers are warm with an average high of 25.9°C in January, while winters are mildly cool with an average low of 8.1°C in July.
 Rainfall is fairly constant through the year and usually sufficient to keep the city looking green.
 However, Sydney’s climate may be growing drier as a result of global warming.

 Sydney Solar Energy Potential